Ryzon3/mirage-script/QUICKSTART.md

   needs dataset (Text) meaning "numbers read from the dataset file"
   prompt:
 <<<
 Split dataset into integers separated by spaces.
-Report their sum through emit_output.
+Return a sentence reporting their sum; the show step will emit it.
 >>>

 begin: